DustWinter/SpaceGlider/ReadME.md

    - `compressedfile`: The compressed file.
    - `decompressedfile`: The decompressed file.

-## Example
-Tested on [enwik9](http://mattmahoney.net/dc/enwik9.zip) with a compression rate of 74.4%.

 ## Limitations
 - Made for files containing 270,549,120 words or less.